CalderaWP/searchwp-api-route/README.md

 SearchWP API
 ============

-Adds an endpoint to the WordPress REST API for searching via SearchWP.
+Adds an endpoint to the WordPress REST API for searching via [SearchWP](https://searchwp.com/?ref=121) -- the best tool for improving the usefulness and performance of WordPress search.

+This plugin is a free plugin by [CalderaWP](https://CalderaWP.com).
+It is not an official add-on for SearchWP and is no way associated with SearchWP or the National Football League.

 * Requires WordPress REST API (WP-API) 2.0-beta2 or later.
 * Requires SearchWP Version 2.6 or later